 What Is ATDD?

-It is believed that the first person who brought the understanding what is acceptance test-driven development is Kent Burke.
-He first mentions it briefly in his “Test-driven development: By Example” book, as the idea that it is “application test-driven development,” but he later dismissed the idea.
+It is believed that the first person who brought an understanding of what is acceptance test-driven development is Kent Beck, who first mentioned it briefly in his book Test-Driven Development: By Example.
+He introduced the idea as “application test-driven development,” but he later dismissed the concept.

-After six years, in 2006, Dan North introduced the concept of behaviour-based development — BDD, and over time, ATDD adopted a huge part of the vocabulary from the BDD methodology.
+After six years, in 2006, Dan North introduced the concept of behavior-driven development (BDD), and over time, acceptance test-driven development (ATDD) adopted much of its vocabulary from the BDD methodology.
+While both methodologies share similarities, ATDD is distinct and has much in common with Specification by Example (SBE) as well.

 ATDD Cycle